-What I’m talking about is creating an environment to worship God, and being the light, influencing the world with God’s love.
+What I’m talking about is creating a complete Christian Alternative to Halloween with an environment to worship God, being the light, and influencing the world with God’s love.

 I’m talking about hosting a LIGHT PARTY!

-While my conviction grew about being the Light, I asked God to show me what our family could do instead of turning off our lights and ignoring the door.
+While my conviction grew about being the Light, I asked God to show me what our family could do instead of turning off our lights and not answering the door.